Flag of Greece

 Locked there in the grave,

-Intimidated and afflicted,
+Intimidated and saddened,

-You waited for the voice,
+you waited for the voice

-That day was a long time coming,
+That day was long in coming,

-All was dead silent,
+everything was dead silent,

-All was darkened by fear,
+everything was darkened by fear,

-Unhappy, consolation alone remained
+Unhappy, only consolation remained

-you the memory of the long
+you the memory of the greatness

 for a free word,

-one hand beat the other
+one hand beating the other

-in despair evermore.
+In despair evermore.

-And thou saidst, "When shall I raise
+And you said, "When will I raise my head

-my head from this distress?"
+my head from this misery?"

-which were all dimmed by weeping,
+which were dimmed by weeping,

 much blood of Greekism.